UC-MACSS/persp-analysis/students/tyan_alexander/Alexander_Tyan_-_Assignment_2.md

 Frame Population (i.e. where we draw) and the Sample Populations (i.e. whom we draw) are the same in our case, because both are American Facebook users.
 Our Respondents are those who will click the advertisement banner and consent to and complete our survey study.
+Our sample size could aim to be similar to Wang et al. (2015), where the researchers collected 750,148 interviews from 345,858 respondents.
+However, we could adjust our aims accordingly to satisfy the minimal number of responses required for our MRP adjusment to work (see below), subject to funding constraints affecting our ability to advertise on Facebook.
 We will address the errors associated with the representation of our target population later in the proposal.

 ### Justification